-Most “best AI stocks” lists are either driven by affiliate links or seven-month-old ChatGPT screenshots.
-This one comes from the holdings of 14 official Arithmos Research thematic indices, all of which carry a public 10-year backtest you can audit.
-Below: the names that actually drive the AI economy in 2026, organised by what they do — silicon, cloud, memory, power, software — and links to the indices they power.
+Most “best AI stocks” lists are either driven by affiliate links or copied from stale third-party screenshots.
+This one catalogues the holdings of 14 official Arithmos thematic indices, all of which carry a public 10-year backtest you can audit.
+Below are the names that frequently appear in AI-themed baskets in 2026, organised by what they do (silicon, cloud, memory, power, software), with links to the indices they power.

 How we picked them

 Three filters.
 (1) The company must derive a majority of its 2026 revenue or revenue growth from AI workloads or the infrastructure powering them.
 (2) It must be US-listed (or an ADR with daily liquidity).
 (3) It must show up as a top-weight in at least two of our official AI-themed indices.
-No paywalled picks, no affiliate commissions — every name links to the underlying rationale and a public backtest.
+No paywalled picks and no affiliate commissions.
+Every name links to the underlying rationale and a public backtest.

 The AI Core 3: NVDA, MSFT, AMZN

-If you only own three AI stocks, own these.
-They cover the full stack: the silicon (NVIDIA), the model + enterprise distribution (Microsoft + OpenAI), and the cloud + Anthropic stake (Amazon).
-Equal-weighted, this 3-stock basket is the AI Core 3 Index and has returned a 10-year CAGR of +53.5% with a Sharpe ratio of 1.17.
+The AI Core 3 basket covers three layers of the stack: the silicon (NVIDIA), the model + enterprise distribution (Microsoft + OpenAI), and the cloud + Anthropic stake (Amazon).
+Equal-weighted, this 3-stock basket is the AI Core 3 Index.
+The 10-year backtest shows a CAGR of +53.5%, a Sharpe ratio of 1.17, and a maximum drawdown of −31% — the concentration is the point of the basket, and also the dominant risk.
+Past performance is not a reliable indicator of future results and concentrated positions can lose value rapidly.

 GPU + custom AI silicon

-- AMD — only credible GPU + server-CPU challenger.
+- AMD: only credible GPU plus server-CPU challenger.
 MI300/MI325 ramping with hyperscalers.

-- AVGO (Broadcom) — custom AI ASICs (Google TPU, Meta MTIA) + AI cluster networking silicon.
+- AVGO (Broadcom): custom AI ASICs (Google TPU, Meta MTIA) plus AI cluster networking silicon.

 See the Pure Semiconductor Monopoly and AI Infrastructure Max Concentration indices for ready-made baskets.